Up for a captivating journey of discovery not far from the highway?

 Just before we arrive to Vagnhärad, we find a true floral paradise, Nora Trädgård.
 A personal garden shop for anyone fascinated by green plants and a budding garden.
 Above all, this is a place that awakens the joy of cultivation and gardening.
 We lose ourselves in the beautiful, green aisles, and end our visit with a coffee in the lush trellis.

-Game meat and tile museum
+A tile museum

-Then we stop by the building supplier Ekologiska Byggvaruhuset.
-Turns out they have what must be Sweden’s smallest roof tile museum.
+We visit what must be Sweden’s smallest roof tile museum.
 But despite its tiny size, this place is highly entertaining.
 A very fun and different detour.
 Surrounded by magnificent nature.

 Accommodation in a “skärborgar” house